tc39/notes/meetings/2019-07/july-23.md

 RBN: I think YK is against dropping async

-LBR: I have a strong objection on the way the extension of try works.
+LEO: I have a strong objection on the way the extension of try works.

 AK: What sort of evidence would convince you that this is useful?
 RBN has presented a lot of evidence about why this is useful.

-LBR: No answer right now
+LEO: No answer right now

 MM: I want to raise a question that your proposal may already address.
 What’s the best we can do in this direction in the language today using arrow functions?